 These volumes are edited by Martha Honey, PhD, who is co-founder and executive director of the Center for Responsible Travel (CREST).
 She is a leading expert in the field of ecotourism and sustainable tourism and has written, lectured, and conducted field projects in some 40 countries around the world.
 The volume's assistant editor is Samantha Hogenson, who is CREST's managing director and holds a master of tourism administration from The George Washington University.

-The volumes are co-published by CREST and Business Expert Press (BEP) in BEP's new Travel and Hospitality Management Collection.
+All four volumes are co-published by CREST and Business Expert Press (BEP) in BEP's new Travel and Hospitality Management Collection.
 Business Expert Press produces curriculum-oriented, digital and hard-copy books for advanced business students, written by academic thought leaders who translate real-world business experience into course readings and reference materials for students expected to tackle management and leadership challenges during their professional careers.
 Focusing on practical application and knowledge-sharing, these books are also appropriate for coastal tourism practitioners, policy developers, and academics.

 Via Island Press: Around the world, ecotourism has been hailed as a panacea: a way to fund conservation and scientific research, protect fragile ecosystems, benefit communities, promote development in poor countries, instill environmental awareness and a social conscience in the travel industry, satisfy and educate discriminating tourists, and, some claim, foster world peace.
 Although "green" travel is being aggressively marketed as a "win-win" solution for the Third World, the environment, the tourist, and the travel industry, the reality is far more complex, as Martha Honey reports in this extraordinarily enlightening book.